Juhani

 ISO 9000

-is a continuous work going on in the international standardization committee ISO
+has been a continuous work going on in the standardization committee ISO

-TC 176 (Quality management and quality assurance) to revise ISO 9000 standards
+TC 176 (Quality management and quality assurance) for updating and revising the ISO 9000 standards

 family and its parts on a regular basis according to the international standardization

 rules.
-In addition to the current standard versions there are always available
+In addition to the current versions of the standards, we also have always available

-also drafts for the future editions that may be taken into consideration when
+drafts for the next editions that may be taken into consideration when

-organizations are developing quality approaches for their future challenges.
+organizations are developing quality approaches for their business challenges.

 ISO